 I focus on the latter type of solutions in this paper.
 I view the policy problem as one of remedying a chronic private sector underinsurance with respect to external crises.
 After outlining the main sources of such problem and the corresponding solutions, I focus on two of them.
-The first one, which I develop in greater detail, seeks to develop a key missing market.
+The first one seeks to develop a key missing market.
 I propose the creation of a benchmark "bond" that is made contingent on the main external shocks faced by Chile.
 This instrument should facilitate the private sector's pricing and creation of similar and derivative contingent financial instruments.